inder33/vue-session/README.md

 }
 ```

-In your logged-in area, you can check whether or not a session is started and destroy it when the user wants to logout:
+In your logged-in area, you can check whether or not a session is started and destroy it when the user wants to logout.